appdevnick/appdevnick.github.io/_posts/2024-10-04-hello world.md

 category: General
 ---

-## This site is guaranteed to contain mistakes, errors and bad ideas.

-That's the reality of being a "newbie" who is documenting his learning process, of course, but I just wanted to make that clear from the outset.

-My intent here is to document my own learning.
-Hopefully, as the number of posts increases, so too will my knowledge about Linux and all these other fields that surround it, thus bringing the site closer to being useful to others.

 ## Where I've been

 I spent a few years working in web development, lucky to contract with a company full of great people with great products.
 Unfortunately, pandemic economics meant it was time to find a new position after a short time.